ysys-hu/fabric_modules/fast/stages/2-networking-a-simple/README.md

 #### Internal

-VPNs ([`net-vpn`](../../../modules/net-vpn-ha)) used to interconnect landing and spokes are managed by `vpn-spoke-*.tf` files, each implementing both sides of the VPN connection.
+VPNs ([`net-vpn`](../../../modules/net-vpn-ha)) used to interconnect landing and spokes - if enabled in `var.spoke_configs`, are managed by `spoke-vpns.tf` files, each implementing both sides of the VPN connection.
 Per-gateway configurations (e.g. BGP advertisements and session ranges) are controlled by variable `vpn_onprem_configs`.
 VPN gateways and IKE secrets are automatically generated and configured.

 ### Routing and BGP